-To begin, let’s remember that, the majority of the Customer Contact Center costs are related to the payroll.
-The number of employees needed is simple to calculate: number of calls received multiplied by the average processing time of each call.
-Of the two factors, the easiest one to track and impact is the average time to process a call.
+To begin with, it is important to know that in a Customer Contact Center the payroll generates the majority of the costs.
+The number of people needed is simple to calculate: number of calls received multiplied by the average time it takes to process each call.
+Of the two factors, the easiest to track and impact is the average time to process a call.

 Or reduce call volumes?

-- Indicator registered by the call center in their system,
+- Indicator entered by the call center agents in their system,

-- Actions put in the system by the call center,
+- Actions taken in the system by the teleconsultant,

 - Analysis of conversations (big data).

-How to solve problems at the source?
-By engaging the whole organization!
-Call volumes and their duration are far from being based on the work of the call center representatives.
-If customers call to be explained the different products and options, it is surely because your offer or related documents are too complex.
-The abundance of choice is a major irritant for customers.
-Marketing departments must rethink the service offer, based on the reality experienced by the call center (in Gemba mode, therefore) in order to offer more adapted and above all simpler products.
+If customers are calling to have the different products and options explained to them, it is probably because your offer or the associated documents are too complex.
+The abundance of choice is a major irritant for your customers.
+Marketing departments need to rethink the service offer, based on the reality experienced by the call center agents (in Gemba mode) in order to offer more adapted and above all simpler products.